 With tongue in cheek I define myself as a contemporary folk artist.
 ‘Folk’ is a slippery and divisive term, with some uncomfortable associations, however for me it doesn’t represent a specific vernacular or style, nor set of rustic artefacts once gathered by Victorian collectors and promptly preserved in aspic.
 Instead, it’s what can happen when people come together, regardless of anything, to share in cultural practices they create for themselves.
-My practice aims to draw out this kind of folk via contemporary re-workings of ‘traditional’ performances and skills, and in the creation of hybrid forms, showcasing the ‘folk’ arts of the 21st century.
+My practice aims to draw out this kind of folk via contemporary re-workings of ‘traditional’ performances and skills, and in the creation of hybrid forms, showcasing the ‘folk’ arts of the 21st century (such as 'hand-blinging'!).

 Building on my background as a folk musician—touring with the BBC-Folk-Award-nominated act, Pilgrims’ Way—my work challenges narrow portrayals of the traditional arts—typically associated with historical depth, rurality and masculinity— through emphasis on the dynamic cultural contributions of working class communities, particularly women.